 What is Stress Incontinence?

 Stress incontinence is one of the most common types of incontinence.
 Not related to emotional stress, but physical pressure on the bladder.
 This pressure can cause small amounts of urine to leak when you cough, sneeze, laugh, lift heavy objects, or exercise.
+It happens because the bladder can’t stay closed during moments of pressure, and this creates leaks that feel sudden and unexpected.

 This affects millions of people worldwide, women more than men, especially after childbirth or menopause.
 But stress incontinence can also affect men, especially after prostate surgery.
 Knowing what causes stress incontinence, its symptoms, and treatments can help you or your loved ones manage it.
+Understanding these basics is the first step toward finding relief and taking back your daily comfort.

 What causes Stress Incontinence?

 Stress incontinence happens when the muscles that support the bladder and control urine flow – the pelvic floor muscles and the urethral sphincter – become weak.
 When these muscles are not strong enough, any sudden pressure on the bladder can make urine leak.
+These muscles work like a natural support system, and once they lose strength, everyday movements can trigger leakage.

 Common Risk Factors